rajivrnyc/clinic-management-system/README.md

 - Unassign a ClinicalStaff member from a patient
 - List clinicalstaff members and the number of patients that they have ever been assigned.
 - A controller which can perform the tasks listed above in an easy to access menu.
+- The ability to clear all records from the model.
+- A view which gives the user a visual representation of the clinic and allows them to perform the actions of the controller through the view.
+- Clickable buttons for visual and practical ease for patient, room and staff member selection.

 ### How to Run

 Describe how to run your program from the JAR file.
 Describe what arguments are needed (if any) and what they mean.
-- To run my program from a .jar file first make sure the .jar file is downloaded alongside clinicfile.txt
+- To run my program from a .jar file first make sure the .jar file is downloaded alongside clinicfile.txt (if you choose to use the text based controller).
 - Open a command prompt
 - Change diretory to where the repository is located.
-- Use the command "java -jar res/Milestone3.jar res/clinicfile.txt res/clinic_commandsMS3.txt" where clinicfile.txt is the filepath to wherever clinicfile is located on your computer.
+- Use the command "java -jar res/Milestone4.jar" for the view based controller or "java -jar res/Milestone4.jar res/clinicfile.txt" for the text based controller where clinicfile.txt is the filepath to wherever clinicfile is located on your computer.
-- The only arguments needed to accomplish this is clinicfile.txt and clinic_commandsMS3.txt which the jar reads and processes.
+- The only argument needed to accomplish this is clinicfile.txt.

 ### How to Use the Program

 Provide instructions on how to use the functionality in your program.
 If it is interactive, describe how to interact with your program.
 Pay particular attention to the parts that are not part of the example runs that you provide.
-- If the user passes in a clinic text file they will be able to enter user input interactively to work with the clinic model or pass in a text file with a list of appropriate commands to interact with the model.
+- If the user passes in a clinic text file they will be able to enter user input interactively to work with the clinic model.
+Either through text-based commands or by mouse interactions with the view-based design.
-- The console will prompt the user with possible commands and request necessary input from the user in order to accomplish the numbered tasks on the menu.
+- For the text-based controller, the console will prompt the user with possible commands and request necessary input from the user in order to accomplish the numbered tasks on the menu.
 - The user may quit to the menu after having selected a command with "q" at any time if they wish to do so.
 - You may quit out of the proram by pressing "q" when prompted for a menu option.
+- For the view based controller, a window will open displaying a welcome screen with an intreactable menus in the top left to perform actions such as loading the clinic, clearing its records, or quitting the program.
+- Once the clinic is loaded, a menu of features will become available for the user to then interact with the clinic model directly through the view.
+- The design is intuitive and will prompt for user input when necessary.

 ### Example Runs